Toward Nakba as a Legal Concept: History

+The Ongoing Nakba: Towards a Legal Framework for Palestine

 Harvard Law Review

 In October 2023, a week into Israel's assault on Gaza following the October 7 attacks, two editors of the Harvard Law Review reached out to Rabea Eghbariah, an SJD candidate at Harvard Law School, soliciting an essay from a Palestinian scholar for the website blog.
 Eghbariah accepted and submitted a 2,000-word draft in early November.
 In accordance with the HLR's standard process, the piece was solicited, commissioned, contracted, submitted, edited, fact-checked, copy-edited, and approved.
-Eghbariah's essay, entitled "The Ongoing Nakba: Towards a Legal Framework for Palestine," would have been the HLR's first publication by a Palestinian scholar.
+Eghbariah's essay, entitled "The Ongoing Nakba: Towards a Legal Framework for Palestine"—which contextualized the Gaza genocide within the ongoing Nakba and concluded that "the denial of the genocide in Gaza is rooted in the denial of the Nakba"—would have been the HLR's first publication by a Palestinian scholar.

 On November 7, 2023, HLR President Apsara Iyer met with Online Chairs Sabrina A. Ochoa and Tascha Shahriari-Parsa to speak about the November issue of the HLR blog, which was supposed to be published on November 10.
 Shortly before the essay was due to go live, Iyer intervened and delayed its publication.

 On November 18, in a full-body meeting of the HLR, 63% chose in an anonymous vote to block the piece from being published.
 The Harvard Crimson reported that the meeting lasted around six hours and HLR editors said "much of the time consisted of arguments over the contents of the article — including debates about its merit as a work of scholarship as well as over whether it was antisemitic."

 Online Chairs Tascha Shahriari-Parsa and Sabrina Ochoa said that they had never seen an essay subjected to this level of scrutiny at the HLR.
 Shahriari-Parsa could find no precedent for a piece ready for publication to have been pulled.
 According to Shahriari-Parsa, the decision to pull the essay from publication "revolved around concerns about editors who might oppose or be offended by the piece, as well as concerns that the piece might provoke a reaction from members of the public who might in turn harass, dox or otherwise attempt to intimidate our editors, staff and HLR leadership."
 The previous month, Harvard students associated with groups that signed on to the Joint Statement by Harvard Palestine Solidarity Groups had been targeted by pro-Israel organizations such as Accuracy in Media, which projected the students' names and images on billboard trucks labeling them "Harvard’s Leading Antisemites."